Emporia Presbyterian Manor recently hosted a reception for the winning artists in the annual Art is Ageless® juried competition.

 Winners in the Emporia Presbyterian Manor Art is Ageless juried competition were:

 Local competition winners will join winners from 16 other Presbyterian Manors of Mid-America communities to be judged at the masterpiece level.
-Winning entries at the masterpiece level are for publication in PMMA’s annual Art is Ageless calendar and greeting cards.
+Winning entries at the masterpiece level are selected for publication in PMMA’s annual Art is Ageless calendar and note cards.

 Art is Ageless is a copyrighted program of Presbyterian Manors of Mid-America.
 For the competition, works must have been completed in the past five years.
 Started in 1980, Art is Ageless is an extension of Presbyterian Manors of Mid-America’s wellness programs, which focus on mental, physical, social and spiritual health.